hnngo/BC-CAHS/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-3. If you want to update any local development environment setting such as changing the PORTs running or update the data path of postgres, please find them in `docker-compose.yml`.
+3. If you want to update any local development environment settings such as changing the running PORTs or updating the data path of postgres, please find them in `docker-compose.yml`.
 Don't forget to `docker-compose down`, `docker-compose build`, and `docker-compose up` again to run the application with new settings applied.

 <!-- USAGE EXAMPLES -->